 While it’s generally recommended to keep your credit utilization below 30 percent, there’s no hard and fast number that will guarantee success (or send your credit score plummeting).
 Be mindful of your credit utilization as you work on improving your FICO score and focus on keeping it as low as possible.

 Count your household income

 The Consumer Financial Protection Bureau (CFPB) has introduced rules that let individuals list household income when applying for credit, which can be helpful forspouses who stay home or don’t work but have access to income otherwise.
 With that in mind, make sure you’re listing your household income on your credit card application if you apply, and not just your personal income.

 Finally, remember that you’re unlikely to get approved for a new Chase credit card if you’ve had too many new credit cards in the recent past.
 If you’ve had more than five new cards in the last 24 months, you may need to wait a year or even longer to reapply for the Chase credit card you want.

-Getting pre-qualified for a Chase credit card does have its benefits.
-You get to gauge whether you’ll truly be approved for one of their cards without a hard inquiry on your credit report, and you can also use the opportunity to compare the top credit card offers you might be eligible for.
+Getting prequalified for a Chase credit card does have its benefits.
+You get to gauge if you’re likely to be approved for a Chase card without a hard inquiry on your credit report, and you can also use the opportunity to compare the top credit card offers you might be eligible for.

 On the downside, it’s important to remember that preapproval doesn’t guarantee you’ll get the card you want in the end.
 You’ll have to fill out a full application to see if you’re approved or not, which could mean you’ll face a hard inquiry on your credit report without anything to show for it.

 Should you get preapproved?
 If you plan to apply anyway, then you have nothing to lose.
 Just remember that, when it comes to getting approved for a credit card, you have to commit to filling out a full application before you know for sure.